HIV and AIDS – Diseases Ep 2

 Translation and RNAi – Genes to Proteins Ep 3

 In the last article, we ended transcription with a strand of messenger RNA (mRNA) ready to leave the nucleus and travel to the ribosomes.
 The ribosomes are where translation happens - the next step in protein synthesis.
-Translation Translation begins with the mRNA strand settling between the two subunits of the ribosome.
+Translation Translation begins with the mRNA strand binding between the two subunits of the ribosome.
 Each three base...
 Continue Reading →

 RNA – Biological Molecules Ep 2